Corporate Tax in Dubai

 The following key points should be noted:

-• Companies belonging to a multinational group or qualifying as a “qualified free zone company” cannot request this bonus.
+• companies belonging to a multinational group or qualifying as a “Qualified Free Zone Company” cannot request this relief

-• Tax losses during a period in which the small business bonus was claimed are not transferable to subsequent periods.
-Unclaimed tax losses from previous periods can be carried forward in accordance with the corporate tax law.
+• unclaimed tax losses from previous periods can be carried forward in accordance with corporate tax law

-• Interest expenses incurred during a period with the small business bonus are also not transferable.
-Previous interest expenses without this bonus can be carried forward according to the corporate tax law.
+• interest expenses incurred during a period with Small Business Relief are also not transferable – previous interest expenses without this relief can be carried forward according to corporate tax law

-• If the regulatory authority detects that companies have artificially separated their activities to avoid exceeding the threshold and claim the bonus, this will be considered an attempt to obtain tax benefits unfairly.
+• if the regulatory authority detects that companies have artificially separated their activities to avoid exceeding the threshold, this will be considered an attempt to obtain tax benefits unfairly

 Tax Consulting in Dubai